 Learn something new every day More Info... by email

-Asthma is a chronic inflammatory disorder that obstructs the airway.
-The lung infection affects both children and adults.
-The condition is caused by bronchial edema, an increase in mucus and constriction of the bronchi.
+Asthma is a chronic inflammatory disorder that obstructs the airway, and is one of the most common causes of lung infections, particularly in children.
+The condition’s cause is threefold.
+In most people it is a convergence of bronchial edema, an increase in mucus, and constriction of the bronchi.

 Signs and symptoms of asthma include tightness in the chest, wheezing, coughing and dyspnea.
-Triggers to asthma are mold, mildew, seasonal pollen and certain food.
-Some conditions, such as gastroesophageal reflux disease (GERD) and allergic rhinitis also contribute to asthma attacks.
-The lung infection is treated with inhaled inflammatory agents such as bronchodilators and glucocorticoids.
+Some of the biggest environmental triggers are mold, mildew, seasonal pollen and certain food.
+Some conditions, such as gastroesophageal reflux disease (GERD) and allergic rhinitis, also contribute to asthma attacks.
+Infections related to asthma are usually treated with inhaled inflammatory agents such as bronchodilators and glucocorticoids.

-Bronchitis is a lung tissue inflammation that is caused by a virus or bacteria.
-The lung infection is brought on by inflammation of the air passages.
-The infection occurs when the windpipe and the bronchi in the lungs become infected and swollen.
-The incubating period for the infection is four days after a cold or influenza.
+Bronchitis is a lung tissue inflammation that is caused by a virus or bacteria, and is another very common source of infection.
+It is usually brought on by inflammation of the air passages, and the infection occurs when the windpipe and the bronchi in the lungs become swollen, usually as a result of a cold or other viral attack.
+The incubating period for the infection is typically four days after the triggering illness.
 Bronchitis is often seen in both adults and children.

 Pneumonia is an acute inflammation of the lungs, and it is sometimes referred to as an acute respiratory tract infection of the alveoli.
-The infection is caused by bacteria, viruses, fungi and staphylococci.
-Pneumonia ranges from mild to severe and sometimes can be life-threatening.
-Antibiotics are used to treat the lung infection, but there are some strains that are resistant to certain antibiotics.
-The infection is seen most often in elderly patients.
+This condition is often caused by bacteria, viruses, fungi, and staphylococci.
+Pneumonia ranges from mild to severe and can sometimes be life-threatening.
+It is seen most often in elderly patients and young children, though it can strike anyone.
+Antibiotics are one of the most common things medical providers use to treat this sort of infections, but there are some pneumonia strains that are resistant to most antibiotics.

-Tuberculosis is a serious pulmonary infection that is caused by mycobacterium tuberculosis.
-The lungs usually are the main organ affected, but the infection can spread.
-The early stages of the condition usually do not produce symptoms.
-The infection is usually detected during a chest X-ray or tuberculosis test.
+Tuberculosis is one of the most serious lung diseases a person can get.
+It is a serious pulmonary infection that is caused by mycobacterium tuberculosis.
+The lungs are usually the main organ affected, but the infection can and often does spread.
+Early stages of the condition don’t usually have any identifiable symptoms, and is usually only detected during a chest X-ray or skin-based tuberculosis test.

-Lung problems can be dangerous, and some are contagious.
+Infections in the lungs are often very serious, and many are contagious.
 It is important for people to avoid other individuals who are sick with these types of infections.
 If it is necessary to be around them, one should take health precautions, such as washing one's hands often and avoiding direct contact with the sick individual.
 Hand sanitizer should be kept handy for places that do not have easy access for hand washing.

 This is true, Rundocuri.
 Many people wait to see a doctor in hopes of getting better.
 They often also try over the counter medications that do little to help lung infection symptoms.